eduardgamiao/uhforum/README.md

 If you want to edit this code in [Eclipse](http://www.eclipse.org/), run the `play eclipse` command in the repository folder on your local machine.
 Then import the project into Eclipse.

+You can also download a zip of the file by clicking on the link in the [https://ww.github.com/eduardgamiao/uhforum/](GitHub) page.

 Additional Libraries
 ======